-Kodiak's 2022 Vision and KSI-301 accelerated development strategy
+Kodiak's 2022 Vision and KSI-301 Accelerated Development Strategy

-We believe that we can achieve our "2022 Vision" of a BLA submission and initial FDA approval for KSI-301 in wet AMD, DME, RVO and DR with a total of five pivotal trials- two in RVO, one in wet AMD, one in DME and one in DR without DME.
-Consequently, we now intend to initiate at least four US/EU-based pivotal trials in 2020 - one in DME, one in central RVO (CRVO), one in branch RVO (BRVO), and one in DR without DME.
-These studies, together with our ongoing pivotal study in wet AMD, will be the basis of our intended BLA and sBLA submissions.
-We currently expect to submit the wet AMD, DME, and RVO indications in a single initial BLA for KSI-301 and the DR indication in a supplemental BLA in the United States.
-We continue to invest in our science and our pipeline, including our bispecific ABC product candidate KSI-501 for retinal vascular diseases with a strong inflammatory component and our new triplet inhibitors for the high prevalence multifactorial retinal diseases dry AMD and the neurodegenerative aspects of glaucoma.
+We believe we remain on track to achieve our "2022 Vision" of a single BLA submission and initial FDA approval for KSI-301 in wet AMD, DME and RVO in 2022 with a total of four pivotal trials - two in DME (GLEAM and GLIMMER), one in wet AMD (DAZZLE) and one in RVO (BEACON).
+These studies, together with our ongoing pivotal study in wet AMD, will be the basis of our intended BLA and supplemental BLA submissions.
+We currently expect to submit the wet AMD, DME, and RVO indications in a single initial BLA for KSI-301 and the DR indication (to be studied in the Phase 3 GLOW trial) in a supplemental BLA in the United States.
+We may also begin one or more additional KSI-301 clinical studies in 2021 that could be beneficial for product labeling and/or reimbursement and market access purposes.

+We continue to invest in our science and our pipeline, including our bispecific ABC product candidate KSI-501 for retinal vascular diseases with a strong inflammatory component and our new triplet ABC product candidate KSI-601 for the high prevalence multifactorial retinal disease dry AMD.

-Our 2022 Vision includes the following potential catalysts and milestones in 2020, 2021 and 2022, along with the important milestones achieved in 2019 that support the accelerated development program:
+Our 2022 Vision includes the following potential catalysts and milestones in 2021, 2022 and 2023, along with the important milestones achieved in 2019 and 2020 that support the accelerated development program: